Ashley Hicks: Career

 Hicks has also regularly worked with various brands on product collaborations, including a bed linen collection with Frette, a candle range collaboration with Jo Malone and swimsuit collaborations with Orlebar Brown and Coverswim, as well as furniture projects with Kartell and Promemoria.

 Personal life

-On 18 October 1990, Hicks married Italian designer, Marina Allegra Federica Silvia Tondato (born Turin, Italy, 20 May 1960), a daughter of physicist and musician Dr. Carlo Tondato and his wife, the former Rosy Maza, in Wheatley, Oxfordshire.
-They met in 1988, at the Café de Paris in London, when he was a student at the Architectural Association and she was studying art history at Sotheby's.
+On 18 October 1990, Hicks married in Wheatley, Oxfordshire, Italian designer Marina Allegra Federica Silvia Tondato, better known as Allegra Tondato (born 20 May 1960, Turin, Italy), a daughter of physicist and musician Dr. Carlo Tondato and his wife, Turinese lawyer Rosy Tondato (née Maza), whose legacy includes having a hybrid orchid named in her honor in 1982 (Guaricyclia Rosy Tondato) and the European Classical Music Competition “Città di Moncalieri” establishing the Rosy Tondato Award in her name.
+Hicks and Tondato met in 1988, at the Café de Paris in London, when he was a student at the Architectural Association and she was studying art history at Sotheby's.
 He proposed to her over "Twiglets and apple juice at the Groucho Club" in Soho, London.

+After their wedding, Hicks and his wife lived in a renovated building in New York City that belonged to Marc Chagall's grandson.
+It was near Fifth Avenue, surrounded by the lofts and studios of local artists.
+While the building was renovated, the interior of their home was rather low scale, lacking air conditioning.
+Allegra said of their home, "Although it was a glamorous address it was, for us, more about the people who lived there."
+They lived in New York from 1991 to 1992.

-From his first marriage, Hicks has two daughters:
+From this first marriage, Hicks has two daughters: